-A snapshot overview of schools in Bangalore that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Bangalore considered (but not necessarily chosen) by English-speaking expats.

-Adapted curriculum/ Ontario Secondary School Diploma (OSSD)/IGCSEs/ IB Diploma; ages 3-18; co-ed; day and boarding; independent; private non-profit; 700 pupils
+Adapted curriculum/ Ontario Secondary School Diploma (OSSD)/ IGCSE/ IB Diploma; ages 3-18; co-ed; day and boarding; independent; private non-profit; 700 students

-Established 1997 in Yelahanka, a suburb close to Bangalore International Airport.
-Grown from the original 6 pupils in 1996 to the present 700 from 34 nationalities with 70 boarders from 16 different countries.
+Established in 1997 in Yelahanka, a suburb close to Bangalore International Airport.
+Grown from the original 6 pupils in 1996 to the present 700 who come from 30 plus nationalities (boarders from around 15 different countries).
 Accredited by the Council of International Schools (CIS) since 2010 and also by the New England Association of Schools and Colleges (NEASC).
-Hot on tech it is also the first Apple distinguished school in India and runs 100 per cent on solar power.
+Hot on tech, it is also the first Apple distinguished school in India and runs 100 per cent on solar power.

 Click here to read our full review of the Canadian International School

-National Curriculum for England/ Cambridge Primary Programme (CIPP)/IGCSEs/ IB Diploma; ages 3-18; co-ed; day and boarding; independent; privately owned; 1,200 pupils
+National Curriculum for England/ Cambridge Primary Programme (CIPP)/ IGCSE/ IB Diploma; ages 3-18; co-ed; day and boarding; independent; privately owned; 1,200 students

-Founded by Dr. Gopalkrishna, also chairman and founder of the National Public Schools group to which this is a sister school.
-Now nearly 20 years old with eye-catching IB results (in 2018, 60 per cent of students achieved between 37 and 45 points against a global average of just under 30).
+Founded by Dr. Gopalkrishna, also chairman and founder of the National Public Schools group, Now nearly 20 years old with eye-catching International Baccalaureate Diploma results (in a recent year, 60 per cent of students achieved between 37 and 45 points against a global average of just under 30).
 University placements are equally impressive with students moving on to top global universities.
 On a huge campus with two boarding houses for boys and one for girls.

 Click here to read our full review of the International School of Bangalore

-Founded in 2008 and one of the Embassy Group's schools in India.
+Founded in 2008 and one of the schools in India owned and run by the Embassy Group.
 Offers the International Baccalaureat programme throughout the school.
-On a large campus to the north of Bangalore on the way to Kempegowda International airport with bus services provided for students.
+On a large campus to the north of Bangalore on the way to Kempegowda International airport.
+Outside the centre but with bus services provided for students.
 Accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).

 Opened in 2007, in Electronic City in Bangalore on a ten acre campus.
-The school offers an Indian curricullum, combined with the International Baccalaureate Primary Years Programme, IGCSEs and A-Levels.
-Weekly and full-time boarding are available.
+The school offers an Indian curriculum, combined with the International Baccalaureate Primary Years Programme, IGCSEs and A Levels.
+The student population is largely Indian and weekly and full-time boarding are available.